HaicoMaters/University_Projects/README.md

 •	Used the Wikipedia API to extract basic animal information in Json format for application to receive.

 •	Added a minor Facebook integration into the app to be able to share animals found with a photo.

+## *C Projects*

+Two projects written in C one involving inter-process communcation and one involving networking using a socket based solution for a udp data transfer.

+Each project was straightforward in terms of direction where all was required was to write functions to satisfy the requirements in the relvant header file while making certain that memory leaks are guarded against and the C library functions are saftely used and chosen.